Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Introduction

-To test our hypotheses, we create queries based on a previously developed set of 138 scenarios that assess linguistic interpretation in a variety of hypothetical insurance contract disputes \cite{waldon_vague_contracts_2023}, and query 14 open-weight models (and one closed-weight model) across 9 systematic question variants~(\cref{sec:methods}).
-In line with our hypotheses, we find in~\cref{sec:results-analysis} that LLM judgments are inconsistent across model family and size, as well as across subtle choices in question phrasing.
-The outputs of some instruction-tuned models and some model scales are correlated to human judgment only in some question variants; moreover, neither decoded tokens nor probability distributions offer a reliable source of human-like `ordinary meaning' judgment.

-Though LLMs possess undeniably fluent generation capabilities, our results add to a growing chorus of skepticism about LLMs as tools for legal interpretation~(\cref{ref:choi-related-work}).
+To test our hypotheses, we create queries based on a previously developed set of 138 scenarios that assess linguistic interpretation in a variety of hypothetical insurance contract disputes \cite{waldon_vague_contracts_2023}, and query 14 open-weight models and one closed-weight platform model, across 9 systematic question variants~(\cref{sec:methods}).
+We find in~\cref{sec:results-analysis} that LLM judgments are inconsistent across model family and size, as well as across choices in question phrasing.
+The outputs of some instruction-tuned models of specific sizes are correlated to human judgment only in some question variants; moreover, neither decoded tokens nor probability distributions offer a reliable source of human-like `ordinary meaning' judgments.
+Though LLMs possess undeniably fluent generation capabilities, our results add to a growing chorus of skepticism about LLMs as tools for legal interpretation~(\cref{sec:related-work}).

 Our paper provides the most extensive experimental evaluation of LLMs for legal interpretation to date.\footnote{We have documented specific limitations of the work in \Cref{sec:appendix-limitations}.} We extend previous results on LLM prompt sensitivity to fresh data in legal interpretation.
 We additionally present an analysis of human correlation using existing human judgment data.
 Our rigorous experimental and analytical formulation lays the foundation for the evaluation work necessary to establish whether LLMs can be considered trustworthy tools for legal interpretation.
 We make the code, results, and analysis available publicly\footnote{Code is available in the repository:~\url{https://github.com/bwaldon/llms-legal-interp}}.